Saurav-98/Natours-Landing-Page/README.md

 10 - Animating Button using , transform and opacity property on the :hover::After class and added Keyframe to add animation.

 11 - converting all px values to rem.

+12 - Understanding Css Architecture and using BEM Model on ourn Project